Patiala Punjab, India Travel Guide

 Medical emergencies (hospitalization, evacuation), trip cancellation/interruption, lost/stolen luggage, personal liability.
 Check World Nomads or SafetyWing.

 Store local emergency numbers (Police 100, Ambulance 102, Fire 101, National 112).
-Keep contact information for your country’'s foreign office in India (mostly New Delhi) readily accessible.
+Keep contact information for your country’s embassy or consulate in India (mostly New Delhi) readily accessible.

 Keep photocopies and digital copies of your passport, visa, and travel insurance policy separate from originals.
-This helps in case of loss or theft.
+This assists with case of loss or theft.